GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     source set_env_vars.sh
     ```

-    >**NOTE**: You will need to re-run this each time you execute something from a new terminal instance.
+    >**Note**: You will need to re-run this each time you execute something from a new terminal instance.

 Now you are ready to start the challenges.